chen0040/java-local-outlier-factor/README.md

 ### Local Outlier Factor (LOF)

-The create and train the LOF, run the following code:
+To create and train the LOF, run the following code:

 ```java
 LOF method = new LOF();